In this guide, we will explore methods to identify an index with a hash collision in C++, accompanied by multiple illustrations.

 Example 1:

-Let us take a C++ program to find an index where this is a hash collision:
+Let's consider a C++ program that identifies an index where a hash collision occurs:

 #include<iostream>